bjornedstrom/polarcmd/README.md

 # About & License

+In May 2017 the author bought a Polar M400 watch.
+Unfortunately the software does not work on Linux and that's how this project was born.

 As far as I know, this is the first open source program that has started to reconstruct Polar protobuf message structs (".proto files").
 See polar.proto for the main effort.

 Copyright (c) Björn Edström <be@bjrn.se> 2017.
 See LICENSE for details.